Flare576/dice-on-a-yacht/README.md

 In order to achieve this, I created an Enumeration of the categories, broke the scoring down into its common elements, and created a command-line interface for entering the dice/categories.

-I also noted (in the comments throughout the project) the shortcomings of the game as described, methods for improvment, and future improvements that would benefit this tool.
+I also noted (in the comments throughout the project) the shortcomings of the game as described, methods for improvement, and future improvements that would benefit this tool.